capellja/CA216_myshell/manual/readme.md

 # MyShell User Manual
 Press Q to quit User Manual
 ## Introduction
-MyShell is a simple command line interpreter for Linux built using C.
+MyShell is a simple command line interpreter for Linux built using C programming language.
 The shell is capable of executing internal commands such as "cd", "clr", "dir", "echo", "environ", "pause", and "quit".
 Additionally, it can also execute external commands that are stored in the system's path.
-The program also supports I/O redirection and batch processing from a file.
+The program also supports I/O redirection and input from a batchfile.
 MyShell provides a basic shell environment similar to the Unix / Linux shell.

 ## Usage
-### Invocation
+#### Invocation
 MyShell can be invoked by running "./myshell" in the directory where the executable is compiled.
-You are welcomed by the prompt which shows your current working directory.
+You are greeted by the prompt which shows your current working directory.
 The shell reads the command line for the given command and following arguments.
-Errors will be raised of incorrect syntax is provided. eg.
+Errors will be raised of incorrect syntax is provided.
+    eg.
-    <command> arg1
+        [command] arg1

-### Arguments
+#### Arguments
 MyShell can be invoked along with an argument.
-Given that this argument is a file and [batchfile] contains lines of commands, MyShell will read input from the file and perform said commands before exiting. eg.
+Given that this argument is a file and [batchfile] contains lines of commands, MyShell will read input from the file and perform said commands before exiting.
+    eg.
-    ./myshell <batchfile>
+        ./myshell [batchfile]
 note: myshell has a bug with environ.

 ## Interal Commands